 Minimalist and Purpose-Built

 The mouse has a very simple, minimalist aesthetic.
 It features two main buttons, a satisfyingly tactile scroll wheel, and two well-placed side buttons on the left.
-That’s it.
-There’s no DPI-switching button on the top or bottom of the mouse (it must be changed in the software), and there is no RGB lighting.
+There is no DPI-switching button on the top or bottom of the mouse (it must be changed in the software), and there is no RGB lighting.
 Every element of the Logitech G Pro X Superlight wireless gaming mouse was a conscious decision to shave off grams and eliminate potential distractions, keeping the focus purely on what matters most: performance.

 Glide and Control with PTFE Feet